Privicore

 4.

-If high-risk: voting workflow triggered
+If high-risk: voting workflow triggered with configured voting attributes

 Policy Management Operations#